-Comments in CSS
+Comments In CSS

-Comments in CSS (Cascading Style Sheets) are used to add notes or explanations to the code, which the browser ignores when rendering the webpage.
+CSS comments are enclosed between /* and */.
 They help explain your CSS, provide context for other developers or yourself, and allow you to temporarily disable parts of the code without deleting them entirely.

 /* This is a CSS comment */

-/* This is a multi-line
+<style> /* This is a comment for style tag */

-/* This is a single-line CSS comment */
+/* This is a comment

-/* This is a comment inside a selector */
+inside a selector */

-h1 {
+p {

 }